iaretechnician/barebones-masterserver-wiki/Game-Servers.md

 3. Game server registers to master
 4. Game server sets itself as open

+### What Can I Use For Gameplay Networking

+Master Server Framework is mainly just that - a framework for kick-starting your back-end server.
+There are no scripts that do gameplay networking (for example, synchronizing animations and Transform's between clients, shooting and etc.).

+The reason why gameplay networking was not included is simple - there are many popular alternatives you can use and are familiar with.

+In my games, I use **uNET**.
+It has some caveats, but it's free and maintained by Unity - you can be sure they are not dropping this any time soon.
+You should be able to use Forge Networking or any other solution **that allows you to Host** your games.

 ### User Created Server

 This is, as the name suggests, a server, created when user requests it.
 The starting process has more steps than dedicated server, but in the end, the process is pretty much the same: